openstack/ha-guide/doc/ha-guide/source/controller-ha-pacemaker.rst

 from advanced cluster configurations.

-A sample votequorum service configuration in the :file:`corosync.com` file is:
+A sample votequorum service configuration in the :file:`corosync.conf` file is:

 .. code-block:: ini